-The independent bookshops, florists, jewellers and boutiques that make our towns and villages vibrant and unique will no doubt be relieved at news that high street shops will be able to reopen from 15 June.
-But it doesn’t mean everyone, everywhere will be able to open their doors, not least because some will be unable to get staff into work.
+With Christmas just round the corner, the independent bookshops, florists, jewellers and boutiques that help make our towns and villages vibrant and festive, will no doubt be relieved at news that high street shops in parts of England will be able to reopen from 2nd December.

 Kirsty McGregor, founder of consultancy, the Corporate Finance Network, says: “Our local businesses need us to stand by them more than ever.
-They are the lifeblood of our community.
-Small companies are mostly responsible for creating the vast majority of our new products, for innovating and then selling that research to larger players to exploit more widely.
-If our country loses many of its small businesses, it will become a much duller place.
+They’re the lifeblood of our community.
 We need to preserve and support them however we can, until they can step back up to a normal level of trading again.”

-Here are seven ways you can show support to local businesses:
+Here are seven ways you can show support to local businesses this holiday season.

 1. Shop local